-Mandatory Assignments, Deadlines and Max Points to learn from science in action and also to deepen your knowledge in a specific field.
+Mandatory Assignments, Deadlines and Max Points this course, and the public seminar is directly relevant to the course.
+You will learn a lot!
+This will be an opportunity to learn from science in action and also to deepen your knowledge in a specific field.